mohity667/ecommerce-customer-analytics/README.md

 About 25% of rows had no CustomerID, 9,288 were cancellations (costing ~£897K), and the UK accounted for 91.5% of transactions.
 After cleaning, I worked with ~397K transactions across 4,338 customers.

-I defined churn as no purchases in a 90 day future window, engineered 11 features (spend per product, order frequency, recent activity ratios), scaled with StandardScaler, and compared Logistic Regression, Random Forest, and Gradient Boosting.
-I tuned the classification threshold to favor recall, since missing a churner costs more than a wasted retention email.

-For segmentation, I ran both manual RFM quartile scoring and KMeans on Recency, Frequency, and Monetary, then cross tabbed to check agreement.
-Market basket analysis used Apriori on 11,085 UK invoices and the top 50 products.
-Cohort retention tracked monthly return rates across 13 cohorts.
+Cleaned 540K rows → defined churn (90-day window) → engineered 11 features → compared 3 models → tuned threshold for recall
+Scored RFM manually + KMeans to cross-validate segment labels Apriori on 11K invoices for association rules
+Cohort analysis across 13 months

 ## Key Results

 **Churn: 0.728 ROC AUC.** Logistic Regression beat Random Forest and Gradient Boosting on churn F1 (0.674 vs 0.65 vs 0.64).
 Lowering the threshold from 0.50 to 0.40 pushed churn recall to 80% while keeping precision at 60%.
+The margin was small, likely because the feature set was already well-engineered and the dataset too small for tree models to find additional signal.

 ![ROC curves and metric comparison across all three models](assets/model_comparison.png)